agnesoft/adev/projects/atest/high_level_design.md

 ### expect()

 Each assertion begins with a call to the `expect` function that takes any expression.
 The `expect` returns an object that lets you perform actual assertions using various functions such as `toBe`, `toThrow` etc. The `expect` also captures the call site location for reporting purposes.
-Various functions can be called on the returned object that lets you finalize the assert with the expected value, optionally passing in a custom matcher.
+Various functions can be called on the returned object that lets you finalize the assertion with the expected value, optionally passing in a custom matcher.

 ### Matchers